humdrum-tools/humdrum-documentation/guide/ch06/index.md

 Note-related attributes such as articulation marks, stem directions, and ties should be encoded for each note in the multiple stop.
 By contrast, phrase marks, slurs, and beamings should be encoded once for the entire multiple stop.
-Example 6.3 provides a contrived example that illustrates these conventions.
+Example&nbsp;6.3 provides a contrived example that illustrates these conventions.
 Notice that the first double stop encodes a single open phrase (i.e. `{`) and the last double stop encodes a single close phrase `}`.
 Similarly, the slur in the middle of the phrase